 5. Crazy Paint Kim (from I Am Wild Party (1990))

-This first Kim Mitchell look would be way higher on the list except it’s not a real outfit but a drawing.
-If it were real it would probably just look like you are a contract painter.
+This first Kim Mitchell look would be way higher on the list, except it’s not a real outfit but a drawing.
+The 90s was a wild party with heavy pastel swashes like a party paper cup.
+However, If it were actual you would probably just look like you are a contract painter.
 Which is honourable work but probably not a wild party.

 4. Banana Hammock Kim (from Universal Juvenile (1980))